807.627.6360

 MEMO volunteers finish packing 55th container in a snow storm

-And thus Medical Equipment Modernization Opportunity (MEMO) was formed under the auspices of the Evangelical Free Church of Canada.
+And thus MEMO was formed as a ministry of Grace Evangelical Free Church Thunder Bay under the registered Canadian Charity The Evangelical Free Church of Canada.
 MEMO’s activities centered in Thunder Bay, Ontario, though volunteers and equipment come from across Canada.
 It was discovered that hospitals replace about 10% of their equipment every year.
 MEMO became an ongoing project.

 One of the distinctive differences of MEMO from similar organizations in Canada is that we have always insisted in providing medical/surgical/technical teams going to the site of donation to insure appropriate use of the new technology.
 To date MEMO has facilitated 26 self supporting teams of Canadians working with Cuban specialists for installation and operation.